re-nft/cryptopunks/README.md

 - (optional) ability to view lender's address
 - (optional) filtering / sorting
 - (optional) next.js implementation for server-side rendering
+- (optional) highly useful.
+API to change all / some of your social avatars with the cryptopunk you have just rented out.
+Likewise, enable unsetting

 ## Frontend Tabs